Category: State Park

 Hampton Falls Area

 We used Hampton Falls, NH as our base camp to explore the area.
 We spent two weeks in NH bouncing around between Maine, New Hampshire, and Massachusetts.
 I usually break these kinds of posts up, but I’m going to smash it all into one this time!
-Are you ready?

 We spent a day in Salem, MA.
 Salem is a place I’ve wanted to visit for a long time.
 The whole witch trial thing always fascinated me.
+Salem is kind of what you would expect.
+It’s filled with all things witchy…new and old.

 There’s so much history in the North East.
 We made it by the Lyceum Hall where Alexander Graham Bell made the first telephone call.
 Extra points if you know what he said!